syncfusion-content/asp.netwebforms-docs/aspnet/Kanban/Columns.md

 ![](Columns_images/column_img8.png)

-## Show Empty Kanban Columns
+## Display Empty Column

-You can render empty kanban columns using the property `ShowColumnWhenEmpty`.
+On binding empty data source to Kanban control, it displays "No cards to display" text.
+Using `ShowColumnWhenEmpty` property, we can render empty kanban columns.
+Set allowEditing and allowAdding property as true to add new data into the empty kanban column.

 The following code example describes the above behavior.